smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 "Is there?"

 The Queen didn't answer.
 She returned to the window, watching the palace tear itself apart below.
 Three factions.
 A mad king.
 An architect who wouldn't die.
-A labyrinth that was always failing.
+A labyrinth that was failing.

 And somewhere beneath it all, her son.
 The Minotaur.
 Learning.
 Building.
 Waiting.

-A sound from the couch.
+There was a sound from the couch.
 Both women turned.

 Thalia was stirring.
-Her eyes fluttered open, unfocused, then finding the Queen.
+Her eyes fluttered open, unfocused, then found the Queen.

 "Your Majesty," she whispered.